CoinCheung/asddfgg/cifar/README.md

 3. SGDR: It is weird that this trick can never help, even with this simple task of cifar10 classification.
 I do not know how the paper get this result.

 4. channel drop: though channel drop seems to be working well in some self-supervised models, it does not work well here.

+5. using EMA helps, but the decay ema_alpha matters a lot, if training iters are small, it is better to use a smaller decay ema_alpha, if training iters are large, it will be better to use a larger one.

+6. sigmoid or softmax: they performs similar (or sigmoid is a bit better in this code) in naive ce loss, label-smooth loss, or mixup scenarios.